-Suddenly, Brussels sprouts are the darling of the bar and appetizer menu, showing up nearly everywhere coated in all kinds of bright savory sauces and seared to a crisp.
+For a while now, Brussels sprouts have been the darling of the bar and appetizer menu, showing up nearly everywhere, coated in all kinds of bright savory sauces and seared to a crisp.
 We couldn’t be happier — we can’t get enough of them!
 In fact, we’ve developed a bit of a habit, so here’s a recipe.

 Ponzu sauce is a rollicking combination of soy, citrus, chili sauce, honey, sesame oil, and rice wine and vinegar.
 It hits the five basic tastes — sweet, sour, bitter, salty, umami — and it’s pleasantly spicy too.
 In the pan, it combines with the olive oil to give the Brussels sprouts a shiny, glazed coating that seals in all the seasoning and moisture.
 The finished sprout is perfectly tender on the inside, golden brown and crisp on the outside, and full of deep, tangy sweet flavor.

 Our tip: These sprouts will pair beautifully with a very simply prepared steak.
 They’re also, as mentioned, a fantastic appetizer, perfectly suited to a beer or a bourbon drink.
 We like them with a crisp Kona Brewing Co.
 Longboard Island Lager.
 Its spicy hops are a strong match for the sprouts.